Proof Agent Docs

 ### Step 4: Handle conflicts

-If you get `STALE_BASE`, the response includes the latest state or snapshot.
-Re-read the blocks and retry with the fresh `mutationBase.token`.
+If you get `STALE_BASE`, `INVALID_REF`, or `STALE_BLOCK_REF`, the response includes the latest state or snapshot.
+Re-read `/snapshot` and retry with the fresh `mutationBase.token` and `blocks[].ref`.

 ## Troubleshooting